Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 International Applicants

-Join the U of G’s 2,000 international students from nearly 130 countries and discover our diversity, culture and community on campus.
+Join the U of G’s 2,000 international students from more than 140 countries and discover our diversity, culture and community on campus.

 Transfer Applicants